-Solstice RTC is a residential treatment program for young girls ages 14-18 who struggle with mental health issues, such as mood swings, anxiety, depression, trauma, and relationship struggles.
-We are dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice RTC is a residential treatment program for young girls and assigned female at birth ages 14-18 who struggle with mental health issues, such as mood swings, anxiety, depression, trauma, and relationship struggles.
+We are dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.
 We can help your family today!

 For more information about mood swings in teens, call 866-278-3345.